-Verse 1 introduces us to the man Job and his character.
-He was "blameless and upright, one who feared God, and turned away from evil."
+Job 1:1 introduces to us the man Job and his character.
+He was “blameless and upright, one who feared God, and turned away from evil.”
 If suffering is intended as a punishment for evil, Job is not a likely candidate.
 He turns away from evil because he fears God.
 He pursues right and avoids evil.
 His reputation is blameless.
 His reverence for God governs all he does.

-Verses 2–3 describe the way God had blessed him (cf. 1:10) in his righteousness.
-He had seven sons and three daughters and huge numbers of sheep and camels and oxen and servants.
+Verses 2–3 describe the way God had blessed him (see Job 1:10) in his righteousness.
+He had seven sons and three daughters and huge numbers of sheep, camels, oxen, and servants.
 He was the greatest of all the people of the east.

 Then the calamity came.
-Skip down to 1:13ff.
+Skip down to Job 1:13.
 It was on one of those feast days when all ten of his children were gathered in the home of the oldest brother.
-First (vv.
-14–15) a messenger comes to Job and tells him that the Sabeans had attacked and stolen all his oxen and asses and killed all the servants with them.
+Then a messenger comes to Job and tells him that the Sabeans had attacked and stolen all his oxen and asses and killed all the servants with them.

-Then (v.
-16) another messenger comes and says that the fire of God had fallen and destroyed all his sheep and the servants with them.
-Then (v.
-17) another messenger comes and says that the Chaldeans had raided the camel herd and taken them all and killed the servants.
-And finally (vv.
-18–19) the message comes that all of his children were crushed to death when a tornado caused the house to collapse.
+Then in verse 16, another messenger comes and says that the fire of God had fallen and destroyed all his sheep and the servants with them.
+Then in verse 17, another messenger comes and says that the Chaldeans had raided the camel herd and taken them all and killed the servants.
+And finally in verses 18–19, the message comes that all of his children were crushed to death when a tornado caused the house to collapse.

-Notice that two of the calamities were caused by evil men—Sabaens (v.
-15) and Chaldeans (v.
-17).
-And two were caused by, what insurance adjusters would call "acts of God."
-Probably lighting and fire in verse 16 and a tornado in verse 19.
+Notice that two of the calamities were caused by evil men: Sabaens (verse 15) and Chaldeans (verse 17).
+And two were caused by, what insurance adjusters would call “acts of God,” probably lighting and fire in verse 16 and a tornado in verse 19.